dominikb/dominikb.dev/content/til/2022-03-25-spring-shell-with-command-line-runners/index.md

 tags: ["java", "spring", "spring-boot"]
 published: true
 date: '2022-03-25'
+excerpt: |
+  Spring Shell uses a CommandLineRunner blocking the main thread in order to run the interactive communication with the user.
+Other CommandLineRunners without any defined @Order or a lower priority, will not be executed before...
 ---

 Spring Shell uses a `CommandLineRunner` blocking the main thread in order to run the interactive communication with the user.